Have you heard about the recent discussion on power morcellation?

 After hours of research and discussion, the FDA concluded that the incidence of sarcoma is higher than previously thought in women that are undergoing surgical treatment of fibroids.
 This incidence is approximately 1 in 352 women undergoing hysterectomy or myomectomy.
 Because the risk of sarcoma is higher than previously thought, the United States’ Food and Drug Administration discouraged the use of laparoscopic power morcellation to remove uterine fibroids and uteri based on the gathered information and discussions.

 If you have had a procedure where power morcellation was used, it’s important to know that if your pathology was benign (not cancerous) you do not need to worry that you have cancer from this procedure.
 As with anything, if there is a change in the way you feel, your appetite, weight loss or gain or abdominal bloating or pain, you are encouraged to seek medical attention.

 Here at The Center for Innovative GYN Care (CIGC), we have always chosen to NOT use power morcellation.
 Instead, we use many techniques that allow us to perform minimally invasive surgery without the use of power morcellators.
 Our techniques have been applied to thousands of cases for hysterectomy, cancer, endometriosis, pelvic masses, and prolapse procedures.
-We are able to perform these minimally invasive procedures on any size uterus with less incisions, sometimes only 2 small 0.5 cm ones!
+We are able to perform these minimally invasive procedures on any size uterus with fewer incisions.
 If you have been told that you need an open or robotic procedure for your gynecologic condition, we encourage you to seek a second opinion.
 We hope that you allow us to provide you with the most innovative care to help you get back to the life you want!

 Call 1-888-787-4379 or contact us with any questions.